manojbahadur/Fictional-Fitness-Studio/README.md

 # 🧘‍♀️ Fitness Studio Booking API

 This is a Flask-based backend system that enables booking, viewing, and managing fitness classes such as Yoga, Zumba, and HIIT.
-It demonstrates core backend skills including REST API design, validation, logging, error handling, timezone management, and basic testing.
+It demonstrates core backend skills including REST API design, validation, logging, error handling, timezone management, and Swagger UI documentationc.

 ---